xtekky/gpt4free/docs/async_client.md

 ## Compatibility Note
-The G4F async client API is designed to be compatible with the OpenAI and Anthropic API, making it easy for developers familiar with OpenAI's or Anthropic's interface to transition to G4F.
+The G4F async client API is designed to be compatible with the OpenAI API, making it easy for developers familiar with OpenAI's interface to transition to G4F.

 ## Table of Contents
    - [Introduction](#introduction)